aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgtextpathelementbuilder/side/_index.md

 ---
 title: SVGTextPathElementBuilder.Side
 second_title: Aspose.SVG for .NET API Reference
-description: SVGTextPathElementBuilder method.
+description: SVGTextPathElementBuilder Side method.
 Sets the side attribute specifying which side of the path the text is placed on
 type: docs
 weight: 80
 url: /net/aspose.svg.builder/svgtextpathelementbuilder/side/